Cristian Canton Ferrer: Biography

-His publications and research have been awarded and/or supported by the Council of Les Masies de Roda (2009), the Contemporary Cultural Center of Barcelona (2010), la Casa América Cataluña (2010), the Council of Sant Joan de les Abadesses (2010), the Provincial Deputation of Girona (2010), the General Consulate of Mexico in Barcelona (2010), the Ramon Llull Institute (2011, 2012), the Consejo Nacional para la Cultura y las Artes in México (2011), the National Institute of Fine Arts in Mexico (2012), among others.
+His publications and research have been awarded and/or supported by the Council of Les Masies de Roda (2009), the Contemporary Cultural Center of Barcelona (2010), la Casa América Cataluña (2010), the Council of Sant Joan de les Abadesses (2010), the Provincial Deputation of Girona (2010), the General Consulate of Mexico in Barcelona (2010), the Ramon Llull Institute (2011, 2012), the Consejo Nacional para la Culturay las Artes in México (2011), the National Institute of Fine Arts in Mexico (2012), among others.

 Currently, he combines his musicology activities with scientific research in the field of artificial intelligence, machine learning and computer vision.
-In year 2012, he joined Microsoft Research in Cambridge (UK) and later relocated to Seattle where he currently resides.
+In 2012, he joined Microsoft Research in Cambridge (UK) and later relocated to Seattle where he currently resides.